Shankapotamus3/DSPoints/DEPLOYMENT.md

 1. Railway will automatically deploy your app
 2. Once deployed, click **"View Logs"** to monitor the deployment
+3. The app includes a `/health` endpoint that Railway uses to verify the deployment is successful
-3. After successful deployment, click the **"URL"** to open your live app
+4. After successful deployment (healthcheck passes), click the **"URL"** to open your live app

 ### Step 6: Run Database Migrations